IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/max-envizi-index.md

 ## Part 1: App Connect Configuration

-*Note: You need IBM Cloud AppConnect Professional or Enterprise to run this flow.*
+*Note: IBM App Connect Professional or Enterprise is needed to run this flow.
+The flows have been tested on IBM Cloud App Connect, AWS App Connect, as well as the containerized version of App Connect.*

 *Note: The names in the screenshots are generic, other instances will not have the same names during setup.*